kennethlarsen/blog/content/2019:-review.md

 ## Changing Roles

 2019 was also the year where I started transitioning from a developer role into a manager role.
 This has been a big relief for me.
 I thrive way more as an engineering manager than I did as a senior developer.
-To be honest, I was very close to burning out with development and I think the jump away from coding all day long has allowed me to breathe again.
+To be honest, I was very close to burning out with being a developer and I think the jump away from coding all day long has allowed me to breathe again.
 I still code and I still love to code, but for the sake of my mental well-being, I do not think I can stay in a full-time developer role anymore.
 I feel so privileged that I got the opportunity to grow into a new role.

 ## Moving to Germany